Boboboo/BU/updateIDMethod/README.md

 ## Update ID Method

-Sometimes due to job demand,  I can not put id (primary key) to the last column after update id column value. so I need to recreate table.</br>
+Sometimes due to job demand,  I need to put id (primary key) only in the first column, not last column after populating data. so I need to recreate table.</br>